 Second is the Rose Garden located near the causeway off of Georgia Street.
 There are approximately 3500 rose bushes.
 In addition to roses, other annuals and perennials bloom from March to October.

 Third is the Shakespeare Garden which is located near the Rose Garden.
 This garden is made up of diverse trees that are mentioned within Shakespeare’s plays.
-Each tree has a plaque with the Shakespearen quote from the specific play.
+Each tree has a plaque with a Shakespearen quote from a specific play.

 All gardens are free and open to the public year round.

 A few minutes from the Rose Garden is the Train.
 The Stanley Park train is a replica of the Canadian Pacific Railway Engine #374, famous for pulling Canada’s first transcontinental passenger train into Vancouver in the late 1880s.
 This 1.3mi or 2 km ride takes you on an adventure through trees, over trestles, and into tunnels.

 It is open from April to the beginning of September, with special train rides during Halloween, Christmas and Easter.
 Single tickets for regular in season rides range from $2.50 – $5.00 USD (depending on age).

 Every time I go to Stanley Park, I take the train, even now that my children are all teenagers or young adults.
 I think it is a timeless experience that takes you deep within the trees of Stanley Park.
 It is a lovely way to explore Stanley Park further.